 If you have been the direct victim of sexual harassment or you are one of many victims in a hostile work environment, immediately contact an employment attorney from San Francisco to discuss your right to file an administrative claim or lawsuit.Retaliation

 If you make a complaint to management about a problem like not being paid overtime, discrimination from a supervisor, or a coworker who is sexually harassing you, or if you take your complaint to an outside agency or lawyer, your employer is not allowed to retaliate against you.
 You cannot be demoted, fired, or in any way treated negatively for trying to correct an unlawful act.
 If you are fired or retaliated against in some other way, contact a lawyer immediately.Wrongful Termination

 Whether or not your employer can let you go with little-to-no reason depends on a few factors.
 If you are an at will employee, then your employer has a great deal of discretion in when to keep or dismiss you.
 However, your termination cannot violate the law in any way.
 For instance, if you are fired because of your religious beliefs or because you complained about not being given your proper breaks, this is a wrongful termination and you should speak with an attorney about your options.

 If you are not an at will employee and instead, you have an employment contract, that official agreement dictates when you can and cannot be let go.
 If you believe you were fired in violation of your employment contract, contact a San Francisco employment lawyer today.

-Our legal team at Willoughby Brod, LLP is ready to help you after suffering an unlawful employment situation.
+Our legal team at the Brod Law Firm is ready to help you after suffering an unlawful employment situation.
 We will review your circumstances and advise you of your rights.
 We will also guide you through your legal options, such as filing an administrative complaint or lawsuit.